scharanlanka/scharanlanka/README.md

 # 👋 Hello and Welcome!

 Hey there!
-Welcome to my GitHub profile! 👋 , I am Charan Lanka.
-I am currently diving deep into the world of **Generative AI** and building impactful **AI Applications**.
+Welcome to my GitHub profile! 👋 .
+I am Charan Lanka, I am currently diving deep into the world of **Generative AI** and building impactful **AI Applications**.
 I am driven by the endless possibilities AI offers to solve real-world problems, create innovative solutions, and empower people through intelligent systems.
 This repository showcases my journey, projects, and learning experiences across various domains in Artificial Intelligence.

 ---